 Long ago I heard a saying that the mountaintops are exhilarating, but it’s in the valleys that things actually flourish.
 I’d add to that by saying that the climbs and descents are the main reason for the mountaintop’s exhilaration.

 If one only had to step out the door to see the mountain top, or wake up to find their completed book by their bed, it would be cool.
-But we’d have missed all the ways we’d have grown if we accomplished the task themselves.
-All the things we would have learned.
-The failures and laughter and moving forward.
+But we’d have missed all the ways we grow while we accomplished the task ourselves.

 Life is about living.